 Jesus tells us there will be trouble, but to cheer up, because He has defeated the world for you (John 16:33).
 He tells us that if we ask anything in His name that He will do it so that the Father will be Glorified, Jesus also tells us it is the Father’s will that we bear much fruit, and in context this include asking and obtaining what we ask for,—it is a command, (John 14:13,14 and John 15:7, 8).
 Jesus says He has left us his peace (John 14:27).

-The Bible says God is for us, and no one can be against us (Romans 8:31).
-We are told that Jesus –the author of our faith– is sanctifying us whom He has already Perfected, once and for all (Hebrews 10:14 ). that where there is forgiveness of sin, there is no more sacrifice for sin, (Hebrews 10:18). that we have been redeemed so that we will receive adoptions as sons, (Galatians 4:5).
+The Bible says God is for us, and no one can be against us, (Romans 8:31).
+We are told that Jesus –the author of our faith– is sanctifying us whom He has already Perfected, once and for all, (Hebrews 10:14 ).
+That, on the account of the blood of Jesus, the Father has declared us righteous in His sight, (Roman 5:1,9).
+That where there is forgiveness of sin, there is no more sacrifice for sin, (Hebrews 10:18).
+That because we have been adopted and are sons of God, the Holy Spirit has been sent into our souls and makes us cry out, “Dear, Father,” (Galatians 4:6).
+There is no fear in God’s perfect love for us through Christ, which gives us bold confidence in God’s throne room, in the day of Judgment, (1 John 4:17-18).

 It is both a direct promise of God and a revealing of His Divine immutable nature that He forgives all our sins, He heals all your diseases, He delivers you, and He crowns you with kindness and goodness (Psalm 103 and James 5).
 Therefore, as many as are the promises of God, in Jesus they are “yes”; therefore, also through Him, is the “Amen,” to the glory of God through us.
 (2 Corinthians 1:20.)